 Trauma Services BC is also exploring ways of streamlining the provincial review process to promote fast, simultaneous review of multiple cases, build rigor around loop closure, and monitor implementation of provincial recommendations.

 Trauma Services BC is dedicated to ensuring optimal care for trauma patients in British Columbia.
 It supports injury prevention by providing data to provincial and regional injury prevention and public health partners.
-Learn more at the Trauma Services BC website.
+Learn more at the Trauma Services BC web page.